Divigel® (estradiol gel) 0.1% is indicated for the treatment of moderate to severe hot flashes due to menopause.

 - Using estrogens with progestins may increase your chance of getting dementia, based on a study of women 65 years of age or older

-Divigel® should not be used if you have unusual vaginal bleeding, currently have or have had certain cancers, including cancer of the breast or uterus, had a stroke or heart attack; currently have or have had blood clots, currently have or have had liver problems, have been diagnosed with a bleeding disorder, are allergic to Divigel® or any of its ingredients, or think you may be pregnant.
+Divigel® should not be used if you have unusual vaginal bleeding, currently have or have had certain cancers, including cancer of the breast or uterus, had a stroke or heart attack; currently have or have had blood clots, currently have or have had liver problems, have been diagnosed with a bleeding disorder, or if you are allergic to Divigel® or any of its ingredients.

 Tell your healthcare provider about all of your medical problems and the medicines you take, if you are going to have surgery or will be on bed rest, and if you are breastfeeding.

 Call your healthcare provider right away if you get any of the following symptoms: new breast lumps, unusual vaginal bleeding, changes in vision or speech, sudden new severe headaches, or severe pains in your chest or legs with or without shortness of breath, weakness and fatigue.

-Common side effects that may occur with Divigel® include headache; breast pain; irregular vaginal bleeding or spotting; stomach or abdominal cramps, bloating; nausea and vomiting; hair loss; fluid retention and vaginal yeast infection.
+Common side effects that may occur with Divigel® include irregular vaginal bleeding or spotting; breast tenderness, vaginal yeast infection, cold, and upper respiratory tract (nose, sinuses, pharynx or larynx) infection.

-Serious but less common side effects include heart attack, stroke, blood clots, heart attack, cancer of the lining of the uterus (womb), breast cancer, cancer of the uterus, low blood calcium (hypocalcemia), fluid retention, ovarian cancer, high blood pressure, high triglyceride (fat levels in your blood), liver problems, low thyroid levels in your blood, gallbladder disease, liver problems, and enlargement of benign uterus tumors (“fibroids”), high triglyceride (fat) levels in your blood, high blood calcium (hypercalcemia), worsening of angioedema (swelling of face and tongue) and changes in certain laboratory test results.
+Serious but less common side effects include heart attack, stroke, blood clots, heart attack, cancer of the lining of the uterus (womb), breast cancer, cancer of the uterus, low blood calcium (hypocalcemia), fluid retention, ovarian cancer, high blood pressure, high triglyceride (fat levels in your blood), liver problems, low thyroid levels in your blood, gallbladder disease, liver problems, enlargement of benign uterus tumors (“fibroids”), high triglyceride (fat) levels in your blood, high blood calcium (hypercalcemia), worsening of angioedema (swelling of face and tongue) and changes in certain laboratory test results.

 Alcohol-based gels are flammable.
 Avoid fire, flame or smoking until the gel has dried.